iVibhuti/Msc-CA-CM2/Somedip Ghosh/Assignment2/readme.md

 # Requirements:
 Make sure you have Python installed into your system with any IDE that supports python.
+(In my case Visual Studio has been used.)

 # Running the program:
 Make sure that both file: 1.
 SVD(2).py and input.txt are in same folder.